-Composition and sound design for The Hairy Ape (1922) – Eugene O’Neill’s expressionist masterpiece which uses the overwhelming sounds of an engine room on an ocean liner to explore dehumanisation in the age of modernity.
+Composition and sound design for The Hairy Ape (1922) – Eugene O’Neill’s expressionist masterpiece which uses the overwhelming sounds of the engine room on an ocean liner to explore dehumanisation and the shock of modernity.
+At The Old Vic, London, and Park Avenue Armory, New York.
 Directed by Richard Jones.

 Composition and sound design for the for the first official stage production of The Twilight Zone in 2017.
 Adapted by Anne Washburn from the classic 1960s CBS television series and is directed by Richard Jones.
 At The Almeida Theatre and Ambassadors (West End), London.